couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 containing the list of nodes that have been marked to be ejected, and the list of nodes that are known within the cluster.
-You can obtain this information by getting the current node configuration from [Managing Couchbase Nodes](couchbase-manual-ready.html#couchbase-admin-restapi-node-management).
+You can obtain this information by getting the current node configuration from [Managing Couchbase Nodes](#couchbase-admin-restapi-node-management).
 This is to ensure that the client making the REST API request is aware of the current cluster configuration.
 Nodes should have been previously added or marked for removal as appropriate.

 The information must be supplied via the `ejectedNodes` and `knownNodes` parameters as a `POST` operation to the `/controller/rebalance` endpoint.
 For